-The winners were: Deya Dubey and Moushumi Vaidya for the cross-examination course, and Jagpreet Sandhu and Lauren Toledo for the oral submissions course.
-The other finalists were: Sui Hang Hui and Michael Laming for the cross-examination course, and Georgios Fasfalis and Dennis Wu for the oral submissions course.
+The winners were: Deya Dubey and expert Moushumi Vaidya for the cross-examination course, and Jagpreet Sandhu and Lauren Toledo for the oral submissions course.
+The other finalists were: Sui Hang Hui and expert Michael Laming for the cross-examination course, and Georgios Fasfalis and Dennis Wu for the oral submissions course.

 You will find short bios of our finalists and tribunal members below.